taisei-project/taisei/doc/BUILD.rst

 be covered here.
 Refer to the ``meson`` documentation linked above.

-Generally, ``default`` will rely on system-installed libraries when available, and fallback to vendored in-repository dependencies when necessary.
+Generally, ``default`` will rely on system-installed libraries when available, and download missing dependencies when necessary.

-``forcefallback`` will force the use of in-repository dependencies whenever possible.
+``forcefallback`` will force the use of wrapped dependencies whenever possible.
 Recommended for release builds.

-``nofallback`` disallows the use of in-repository dependencies whenever possible, instead relying on system libraries.
+``nofallback`` disallows the use of wrapped dependencies whenever possible, instead relying on system libraries.
 Useful for CI.

 .. code:: sh